 This article covers the following topics:

 Note.
-While Active Directory Connectors must be installed on machines running Windows Server 2012 R2+, they can support domain controllers running on earlier versions of Windows Server.
+While Active Directory Connectors can be installed on machines running Windows Server 2012 R2+, they can support domain controllers running on earlier versions of Windows Server.

 - .NET Framework 4.5.1 and up